opsgenie/opsgenie-graylog-plugin/README.md

 ---------------
 * Please [create an OpsGenie account](https://www.opsgenie.com/#signup) if you haven't done already
 * Go to [Graylog Integration](https://app.opsgenie.com/integration?add=Graylog) page
-* Specify who should be notified for Graylog alerts using the "Recipients" field.
-User(s), group(s), escalations policies and on-call schedules can be specified as the alert recipients.
+* Specify the teams should be notified for Graylog alerts using the "Teams" field.
 Auto-complete suggestions will be provided as you type.
 * Copy the integration API Key  by clicking on the copy button or selecting.
 You'll be using this in the Graylog configuration.
 * Click "Save Integration".